← Back to ResourcesBreed Comparisons

 Where to find each in Calgary?

 Corgi: more common in Calgary rescues (PWCCC network, AARCS, Cochrane, CHS, BARCS, ARF, Pawsitive Match).
 Mini Aussie: rare.
-Australian Shepherds Furever, occasional Calgary rescue, sometimes BC/Ontario referrals.
-Avoid “Mini Auggie”/“Toy” marketing — backyard breeder red flag.
+Australian Shepherds Furever, occasional Calgary rescue, sometimes BC or Ontario referrals.
+Avoid “Mini Auggie” or “Toy” marketing, a backyard breeder red flag.

 Corgi: moderate-energy family-companion, apartment-feasible, IVDD prevention commitment.
 Mini Aussie: high-energy working dog, suburban house preferred, sport potential, MDR1 awareness.
-Don't choose either if sedentary, allergy-sensitive, or unable to commit to daily brushing + force-free training + insurance.
-Adult adoption often easier for first-time herding-breed owners.
+Skip both if sedentary, allergy-sensitive, or unable to commit to daily brushing plus force-free training plus insurance.
+Adult adoption is often easier for first-time herding-breed owners.

 Browse